nibblegap/searx-cache/README.md

 ### Like production

-3 containes are used for production, traefik as edge router, nginx to server static files and spot as backend.
+3 containers are used for production, traefik as edge router, filtron to drop malicious requests, nginx to server static files and spot as backend.

 * Run the docker-compose up command to start the project
 ```
-docker-compose up --build spot nginx
+COMPOSE_FILE=docker-compose.yml:docker-compose-build.yml docker-compose up --build spot nginx filtron
 ```

-* Getting the ip of the nginx service and go to `http://<nginx-ip>`, below the docker way to get the IP of the nginx container
+* Getting the ip of the nginx service and go to `http://<nginx-ip>`, below the docker way to get the IP of the filtron container
 ```
-docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' my-spot_nginx_1
+docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' my-spot_filtron_1
 ```

 ### For developer